NT531-Q11-EKS-Observability/kubernetes-hub/README.md

-# Spring PetClinic Microservices - Minikube Deployment
+# Spring PetClinic Microservices - Kubernetes Deployment

 This repository contains the Kubernetes manifests for deploying the **Spring PetClinic Microservices** architecture on **Minikube**.
 It includes services such as `api-gateway`, `config-server`, `discovery-server`, `admin-server`, and multiple business microservices.